bookofproofs/bookofproofs.github.io/_sources/history/19th-century/everett.md

 7. Received the Admiral Award for Excellence in Mathematics for her contributions to mathematics.
 8. Pioneered the use of computers to study calculus and trigonometry.

-Born 15 May1865, Glasgow, Scotland.
+Born 15 May 1865, Glasgow, Scotland.
 Died 21 July 1949, Hampton Hill, Middlesex, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Everett/)